INDIA TEMPLES

 Image result for Vishwanath

-I am often up a 5:30 to watch the bathers in the ghat from the many balconies of my hotel.
+I am often up at 5:30 to watch the bathers in the ghat from the many balconies of my hotel.
 The nearby Hindu temple rings a bell endlessly and blows a conch shell just before the sun rises as a red orb directly across the Ganges.
-The view is of a huge sandbank that stretches for a few kilometres on the flood plain and then a line of trees that hides the town of Ramnagar.
+A huge sandbank stretches for a few kilometres on the flood plain and a line of trees hides the town of Ramnagar.
 Nothing interferes with the view of the rising sun.
 Touts wander around the ghat selling boat rides.
-The river is packed with row boats taking tourists up and down the river.
-Flotillas of candles in baskets with marigolds are released from the boats.
+The river is packed with tourist row boats.
+Flotillas of candles in baskets with marigolds are released.
 The boats are one of the obligatory tourist activities but I have resisted.

 For those who want to purify themselves in the Ganges in Varanasi, here is something that might make you think twice.
 Only 8 of 3000 municipalities in India treat their sewage.
 This is an excerpt from the book The Big Thirst, about how India treats its holy rivers, specifically how Delhi disposes of its sewage.